 Step 2: Students see a prompt inside their Zoom meeting on Acadly

-The prompt is shown to students irrespective of whether or not they are watching in full-screen mode or the device using which they are logged in (website or Android/iOS app).
+The prompt is shown to students irrespective of the device on which they are logged in (website or Android/iOS app).

 Figure 2: Attentivity prompt in full-screen mode